First Trip to Philippines with Filipina Wife: The Ultimate Guide

 Is it safe to travel around the Philippines?

-Yes, the Philippines is generally a safe country for tourists, especially in major cities and tourist destinations.
-As with any travel, exercise common sense: be aware of your surroundings, secure your valuables, and avoid walking in unfamiliar areas late at night.
+The Philippines is generally safe for tourists, especially in major cities and tourist areas.
+However, you should always exercise caution while traveling, as noted by travel advisories like Smartraveller.
+Be aware of your surroundings, secure your valuables, and avoid unfamiliar areas late at night.

 I’m a picky eater.
 What should I do?

-Be open-minded, but don’t force yourself to eat something you truly dislike.
 Her family will be proud to share their cuisine with you.
-Try a little bit of everything offered.
-There will always be rice, and often fried chicken or grilled fish, which are familiar to most Western palates.
+Be respectful and try a little bit of everything offered, even if you don’t enjoy some dishes.
+There will always be familiar options like rice, grilled fish, or fried chicken.

 What’s the best way to handle jet lag?